Larry Jansen: Coaching career

-Author
+Authorship

 In retirement, Larry Jansen (along with his co-author, George Jansen MD and illustrator Karl van Loo) left behind in book form his accumulated wisdom on every aspect of pitching in professional baseball: The Craft of Pitching (Masters Press, 1977).

 Previously, Jansen had contributed a section on pitching in The Sporting News 1951 publication How to Play Baseball.
 Besides Jansen, the publication had other authors on specific topics: "Catching by Ray Schalk; Batting by Rogers Hornsby; Base Running by Bernie DeViveiros; First Base by George Sisler; Second Base by Rogers Hornsby; Shortstop by Honus Wagner; Third Base by George Kell; Outfield by Joe DiMaggio; and How to Umpire by George Barr."

 Awards and honors

 Jansen was inducted into the Oregon Sports Hall of Fame in 1980.
 Sports Illustrated selected Jansen as one of Oregon's Fifty Greatest Athletes in 2004.

 In 2010, Jansen was inducted into the Pacific Coast League Hall of Fame.